fylgja/site/src/components/utilpack/index.md

 <details class="faq-panel"><summary>Why are there no grid utils?</summary>

-Most grid solution still rely on the older grid solution, like 12 columns.
-But now use CSS grid spec instead.
+Most grid solutions still rely on the older grid solution, like 12 columns, now we use CSS grid spec instead.<br>
-This is considered a bad solution for the way how we handel layouts.
-And creates still a lot of 1 time uses, even with utilities.
+Its is considered a bad solution for handeling layouts, and creates a lot of 1 time uses, even with utilities.

-If you must really rely on a util class.
-We would advise to use our own CSS grid component to make your own.
+If you really must rely on a utility class, we would advise to build your own.
-That uses CSS variables instead.
-Or use the `@fylgja/autogrid`.
-Which fully uses the power of CSS variables and the grid spec.
+Or even better use the `@fylgja/autogrid`, that uses the power of CSS variables and the grid spec.

 </details>